Snowing.The metamorphosis of the world takes place in silence. Heinrich Wiesner

 A bit of history

-It seems that the snowshoe progenitor appeared in Central Asia some 4000 years before Christ.
-Probably primitive men probably drew inspiration from the observation of some animals characterized by large legs, which moved easily on the snowpack, unlike what they did to them, which plunged into it.
+It seems that the history of the showshoe started in Central Asia some 4000 years before Christ.
+Probably primitive men drew inspiration from the observation of some animals characterized by large legs, which moved easily on the snowpack, whereas their feet plunged into it.

 In Europe, the racquets arrived only in 1700, brought by the British and French armies, who used them to travel the border regions with Quebec and New England during the War of Independence.
 Almost three centuries passed before, in the United States and Quebec, the progress of snowshoes became a new form of recreation, so much so that there was a proliferation of real clubs, which promoted the practice of this activity through competitions, obstacle courses, night excursions in nature.
 They soon became a good way for many people to socialize.
 Even in Europe, especially in the Alpine regions, times have changed and, today, snowshoes are used for fun, for unforgettable ski-free walks, just for the taste of walking in the fresh snow in the pristine corners of our mountains.